siddharthgada/Udacity-Data-Engineering-with-AWS-Nanodegree/Cloud Data Warehouses/Project/Readme.md

 1️⃣ Load Staging Tables <br>
 - Data is extracted from S3 and loaded into staging tables using COPY for efficiency.
-- Staging tables hold raw data before transformation.
+- Staging tables hold raw data before transformation.<br>
 2️⃣ Load Final Tables <br>
 - SQL INSERT ...
 SELECT queries transform and load data from staging to fact/dimension tables.
 - Data cleaning and filtering occur here.